EldoTennis/Eldoraigne-Automations-Chatbot/project_charter/AI_OPERATING_MANUAL.md

 ## 4. Changelog

-- **v1.0:** Established this document to separate the AI's operating principles from the main project charter.
+- **v1.0 - v3.0:** Established core principles, the AI's purpose, and the portability guide.
-- **v2.0:** Updated "My Purpose" and added the GitHub Wiki to my scope.
-- **v3.0:** Revised the Development Cycle and added the "Escaping Nested Code Blocks" principle.
-- **v4.0 (Current):** Refined the final step of the Development Cycle Mandate to provide a simple confirmation message upon final approval, instead of re-generating all artifacts.
-This prevents output truncation errors and streamlines the commit process.
+- **v4.0:** Refined the Development Cycle to be a simple confirmation upon final approval.
+- **v5.0 (Current):** Formally incorporated the GitHub Wiki into the scope of managed documentation within the AI's mandate and translation requirements.